 Software engineer by day, even bigger nerd by night.
 Love anime, board games (I kill at The Settlers of Catan), and obscure music nobody else seems to listen to.

-As you write your Tinder bio remember that it’s important but it also goes along with your photos.
+For the best Tinder bios, remember that it goes along with your photos.
 If you’ve got a stellar set of photos that show who you are, your bio doesn’t have to work so hard.
 And if you’re having problems getting matches, you might want to take the time to make sure your description and your photos are on point.
 After all, when it comes to online dating, your profile is your first impression.
-So have fun with it and make a good one.
+Have fun with it, and make get started on creating your very best Tinder bios!